datastax/cassandra/src/java/org/apache/cassandra/db/monitoring/SlowQueryLogger.md

 The log reports for non-SAI `SELECT` queries include execution info details when `-Dcassandra.monitoring_execution_info_enabled` is `true`.
-The execution details can be used to try to help diagnose why the query is slow.
+The execution details can be used to help diagnose why the query is slow.

 Enabling slow query execution details will produce larger log entries because of the addition information provided.
 The log messages for slow queries can take up around 60% extra (uncompressed) disk space.